The Founding Ceremony of the Nation: Later history and political changes

 With the end of the Cultural Revolution in 1976 and the subsequent accession of Deng Xiaoping, many of the purged figures of earlier years were rehabilitated, and the authorities in 1979 decided to bring more historical accuracy to the painting.
 Dong had died in 1973; his family strongly opposed anyone altering the original painting, and the government respected their wishes.
 Jin was on a tour outside China, so the government assigned Yan Zhenduo to make changes to the replica.
 He placed Liu, Lin Boqu and Gao in the painting and made other changes: a previously unidentifiable man in the back row now resembles Deng Xiaoping.
 The replica painting was restored to the Museum of the Chinese Revolution.

-Visitors take photographs of The Founding Ceremony of the Nation, National Museum of China, in 2018.
+Visitors take photographs of the replica The Founding Ceremony of the Nation, National Museum of China, in 2018.

 The painting was reproduced on Chinese postage stamps in 1959 and 1999, for the tenth and fiftieth anniversaries of the founding of the People's Republic.
 Also in 1999, the museum authorized a private company to make small-scale gold foil reproductions of the painting.
 Dong's family sued, and in 2002 the courts found that Dong's heirs held the copyright to the painting, and that the museum only had the right to exhibit it.
 Joe McDonald of the Associated Press deemed the upholding of the copyright "a triumph for China's capitalist ambitions over its leftist history".
 In 2014, the art museum at CAFA held a retrospective of Dong's works, exhibiting the small-scale draft of the painting, possessed by Dong's family, for the first time.
 Fan Di'an, curator of the exhibition, stated, "The changes to the painting tell a bitter story, reflecting the political influences on art.
 But it didn't affect Dong Xiwen's love of art."